Louise Suggs: Professional career

-After her successful amateur career, she turned professional in 1948 and went on to win 58 additional professional tournaments, with a total of 11 majors.
+In 1948, she turned professional.
+She went on to win 58 additional professional tournaments, with a total of 11 majors.
 Her prowess on the golf course is reflected in the fact that from 1950 to 1960 she was only once out of the top 3 in the season-ending money list.
 Suggs' victory in the 1957 LPGA Championship made her the first LPGA player to complete a career Grand Slam.

-Suggs was an inaugural inductee into the LPGA Tour Hall of Fame, established in 1967, and was inducted into the World Golf Hall of Fame in 1979.
-She was inducted into the Georgia Sports Hall of Fame in 1966.

 She was one of the co-founders of the LPGA in 1950, which included her two great rivals of the time, Patty Berg and Babe Zaharias.
 Suggs served as the organization's president from 1955 to 1957.

-Honors
+Personal life

+Suggs never married; she often said, "All the women golfers are my children."
+She was a member of Cherokee Town and Country Club, located north of Atlanta.